laurabsteele/personal-goals/README.md

 - [ ] Figure out a fun and unique way to document Chicago
 - [ ] Complete inspiration boards for Infographic and Cookbook on Trello
 - [ ] Read another chapter of Ethan Marcotte's Book
-- [ ] Collect ideas for personal design brand
+- [ ] Collect ideas for personal brand
+- [ ] Finish Paden Family T-shirt

 ### Things I'll Do This Month: April 2017